Smartlook is a product analytics and visual user insights platform based in the Czech Republic that was recently acquired by Cisco.

 For example, the phrase “tracking user activity on website” is a long tail keyword we targeted early on in the engagement.
 It’s a more precise search query than phrases like “session recording tool” or “website analytics.”
 After evaluating the SERP, we determined that searchers were looking for tools that could help them track specific user interactions like button clicks and text inputs and provide insights into why users behaved the way they did.
 This keyword was a great fit for Smartlook because it allowed us to highlight their advanced features for an audience that was clearly looking for those features.

-Many SEO agencies won’t go after these keywords because they have low traffic on Ahrefs.
+Many SEO agencies won’t go after these keywords because they have low monthly traffic on Ahrefs.
 But we know that Ahrefs and other tools grossly underestimate the volume of long tail keywords, and this keyword was no exception.
 While Ahrefs estimated the traffic for the phrase “tracking user activity on website” at 40 searches per month, it accumulated nearly 7,000 organic sessions in the final nine months of our engagement (20 times more than Ahrefs’ volume estimate would have predicted).
 Across all of our content, that piece was one of our top 10 performers by conversion volume.

 These three types of keywords (category, competitors and alternatives, and jobs to be done) accounted for every piece within our top 15 converting pieces.